naborlozada/naborlozada/README.md

 <h2> Hello, World! 👋 </h2>

 I'm an evolutionary biologist, curiosity-driven by puzzles associated to biological questions and bioinformatic challenges. \

-As biologist, I'm deeply interested on microbial evolution and viruses on terrestial and aquatic environments, but also fascinated by the cellular, genomic, and populational complexity of eukaryotes.
+- As *biologist*, I'm deeply interested on microbial evolution and viruses on terrestial and aquatic environments, but also fascinated by the cellular, genomic, and populational complexity of eukaryotes.
+- As *bioinformatician*, I enjoy (😭🥵😵‍💫😅) performing large-scaled data analyses, create (and share) programs, pipelines, and packages that can solve one or different scientific tasks/questions.
+On the daily basis, I used different bioinformatics tools, and to overcome technical problems I continuosly learn new tools or methods.
+When required, I modify existing programs/packages/codes to improve performance.
+- As *data analyst*, I also like to handle small or large, simple or complex datasets, so I can summarize them using statistics, tables, or figures that can provide a lot of clarity.

 <h3> 🤝🏻 &nbsp; More about Me </h3>